TEAC 2033 Indigenous Landscapes and Sustainability

-Description The unit is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
-The unit explores how Aboriginal ways of knowing country, and how tacit Aboriginal cultural knowledge embeds many of the principles of sustainability.
-Country defines First Nations people's identity and spirituality globally.
-The unit provides opportunity of the exploration and development of self and identity in terms of traditional stewardship practices that underpin the practice and principles related to the maintenance of place/country, language, spirituality.
-The unit builds awareness and understanding about Aboriginal 'ways of knowing' and 'caring' for Country.
-The unit provides community engagement opportunities for the exploration of oral traditions, language, writings about nurturing, visiting, talking, singing and feeling 'sorry' for Country.
+Description The subject is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
+The subject explores how Aboriginal ways of knowing country, and how tacit Aboriginal cultural knowledge embeds many of the principles of sustainability.
+Country defines First Nations people’s identity and spirituality globally.
+The subject provides opportunity of the exploration and development of self and identity in terms of traditional stewardship practices that underpin the practice and principles related to the maintenance of place/country, language, spirituality.
+The subject builds awareness and understanding about Aboriginal ‘ways of knowing’ and ‘caring’ for Country.
+The subject provides community engagement opportunities for the exploration of oral traditions, language, writings about nurturing, visiting, talking, singing and feeling ‘sorry’ for Country.
 It will design a framework whereby as future educators they will be able to use an ecological approach to their teaching of significant global issues such as: sustainable land and energy use, the impact of human society on land and land management, global warming, the concept of self-sustaining systems and valuing sustainable patterns of living.
-The unit requires students to undertake visits to Environmental Field Studies Centres, the WSU Sustainability Unit and local cultural learning centres to work with Elders.
+The subject requires students to undertake visits to Environmental Field Studies Centres, the UWS Sustainability Subject and local cultural learning centres to work with Elders.

 Student Contribution Band HECS Band 1 10cp